AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 which is very interesting to see.

 Now that we have some recovered *Cl* values from our mask (with our basic correction in place), we can look at how these recovered values compare to the original, unmasked values.
-Here, we tale the ratio of the masked values with the unmasked values, to give the plot below.
+Here, we take the ratio of the masked values with the unmasked values, to give the plot below.

 ![Combined dummy mask](figures/investigating_masks/Ratio_of_converg_power.png)